Waveney Valley

 Waveney Valley is a constituency represented in the House of Commons of the UK Parliament.
-It was created following the 2023 Periodic Review of Westminster constituencies.
+It was created following the 2023 review of Westminster constituencies.
 Since its first election in 2024, it has been represented by Adrian Ramsay of the Green Party, thus becoming the first Green seat in the East of England.

 Boundaries

 The constituency straddles the River Waveney between Norfolk and Suffolk and is composed of the following (as they existed on 1 December 2020):